Jonathan Calleri: West Ham United (loan)

 In August, West Ham United signed Calleri on a season-long loan.
 He made his Premier League debut coming off the bench in the match against Bournemouth on 21 August 2016.
 His only goal for the club came in the 94th minute in a 3–1 win against Middlesbrough at the Riverside Stadium on 21 January 2017.
 His full Premier League debut finally came on 22 April 2017 in a 0–0 draw with Everton at the London Stadium.
 He played 61 minutes before being replaced by Diafra Sakho.
 After 19 appearances with one goal scored, Calleri's loan ended.

 Las Palmas (loan)

 On 11 July 2017, Calleri joined La Liga side UD Las Palmas on a one-year loan deal.
 He made his debut for the club on 18 August, starting in a 0–1 away loss against Valencia CF, and scored his first goal seven days later but in a 1–5 home loss against Atlético Madrid.
+He also scored against Messi's Barcelona in a 1–1 home draw.